epfl-ada/ada-2022-project-armada/README.md

 >Although the proportion of women in the industry can give us some good initial indicators as to the film industry gender gap, it omits an even more important indicator.
 What is the representation of women in these movies?
 Are they playing strong, impactful characters or are they playing roles dominated by men?

 > ### What is the impact of women in cinema?
 > 1. As a first approach, we are interested in the representation of women in popular films, regarding both the box office revenue and number of votes on IMDb (from the additionnal dataset).
-Considering the IMDb score, we continue the analysis continues by studying this time the representation of women in the well-received films. *you need to precise steps to come to conclusino*
+Considering the IMDb score, we continue the analysis continues by studying this time the representation of women in the well-received films. **<span style="color:green">you need to precise steps to come to conclusion</span>**
-> 2. By working with the [Stanford CoreNLP-processed summaries](http://www.cs.cmu.edu/~ark/personas/), we expect to develop a mathematical model *which one, what data, which form?* that would establish a score of female representation per movie based on the passiveness of female characters *how is it measured?* and their relationship to the male roles in this movie.
+> 2. By working with the [Stanford CoreNLP-processed summaries](http://www.cs.cmu.edu/~ark/personas/), we expect to develop a mathematical model **<span style="color:green">ywhich one, what data, which form? </span>** that would establish a score of female representation per movie based on the passiveness of female characters *how is it measured?* and their relationship to the male roles in this movie.
 >

 > ### Do the main subjects evolve over time?
 > 1. We first analyze the evolution of ratio of women to men over time.
 We can also carry this analysis with the crew members.
 > 2. We look at the evolution of the importance of women in movies by studying the score established in the previous part through time.
-> 3. Finally and optionally, the results of the analysis are compared to other parameters of gender gap (number of working women for example) to conclude on a potential correlation. *how? what can you conclude?*
+> 3. Finally and optionally, the results of the analysis are compared to other parameters of gender gap (number of working women for example) to conclude on a potential correlation. **<span style="color:green">how? what can you conclude? </span>**
 ## Proposed timeline :clock10:
 * **03/11/2022** Detailed choice of our project and determination of reasearch questions
 * **04/11/2022** Breakdown of the work into individual tasks and first analyses